pim12345/HX711_library_using_hwlib/README.md

 This library/democode use the hwlib library from Wouter van Ooijen (wouter@voti.nl) and uses the cmath library for power calulations

 the demo hardware uses the hx711 with 4 times 3-wire load cells. the tutorial for connecting is used this:https://circuitjournal.com/50kg-load-cells-with-HX711 by Indrek Luuk and the 3d-printed parts i used are made by patrick3345(under the Creative Commons - Attribution license.)
-From thiverse, link: https://www.thingiverse.com/thing:2624188
+From thingiverse, link: https://www.thingiverse.com/thing:2624188